a-kbd/g29_assignment3/report.md

 ### **4. Are exceptions taken into account in the given measurements?**

 > Lizard does not seem to count exceptions.
 This was tested by checking a small file with two functions, one of them throwing one exception.
-It CC was the same as the one that did not throw an exception.
+Its CC was the same as the one that did not throw an exception.

 ### **5. Is the documentation clear w.r.t. all the possible outcomes?**